aherve/typescript-express-docker/Readme.md

 ## Why is it awesome ?

  - the ONLY install you need is docker.
 Don't worry about installing mongo, npm or whatever else.
 Docker-compose takes all the leverage for you (see [Installation](#installation)).
  - Typescript is awesome. your code is checked against a LOT of possible mistakes.
-Try inserting some typos such as `ssend(...)` instead of `send()` and see the console warn you about it.
+Try inserting some typos such as `ssend(...)` instead of `send()` and [see the console warn you about it](#typos).
  - [Possible usage of `await/async`](#await) and/or Promise-style code => no Callback Hell
  - Linters are already installed.
 Keep your code clean.
+ - Automated testing by codeship on code commit.
+They run the same container as you do : if it works at home, it works on CI-servers.

 ## Installation